tranghane/ocean-the-old/README.md

 # Welcome to Ocean
-this is a landing page and social media links for Ocean
+this is a landing page and social media links for Ocean: https://tranghane.github.io/ocean/